 I do applaud and support Hak Ja Han’s oft-proclaimed dedication to bringing peace to the world as the “mother of peace.”
 But I don’t see any sign that a better, kinder, peaceful and more equitable society is being built anywhere by the movement.

 As far as the separate organizations led by some of the Moons’ sons are concerned, I feel they are actually worse than their mother’s, although they are smaller.

-Here are two earlier posts on politics of the Unification Movement:
+Here are three earlier posts on politics of the Unification Movement:

 Here is a revealing excerpt from my diary written about three years before I completely abandoned my belief in the God of the monotheistic religions and of course also in Moon’s Divine Principle:

 Sunday 8 January 1995: This year began with mixed feelings, both positive and negative — though I want to do my best to take a positive attitude and to overcome my almost overwhelming negativity.
 It’s a tall order.

 I fasted the last 3 days of 1994 to try to make a good start into the new year, but I don’t think it made much of a difference.
 According to what we have been told by our Korean leaders, God will judge and punish us Blessed Couples more and more.
 Or at least the drawing closer together of Spirit World and Physical World will allow spirits to accuse and attack us much more than in the past.
 Whenever I hear this kind of statement, from anyone including Abogee himself, I feel like throwing in the towel and rejecting God completely.
 This turns me into an enemy of God — or at least of the theoretical God I have come to know through Rev. Moon and his church.